manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	> **Note**: It may take a few minutes for your fork to build the Github pages.

 	----
-	## Create a new clone on your system
+	## Create a new clone from your fork

 	After you fork the main repo, you can create a clone of the fork on your local system.